 “What, generic piano stuff?”
 Sylus wasn’t sure what he was supposed to be hearing, “Sounds like that song from the titanic…”

 “Because it is!”
 Jeron laughed.
-“No, but seriously…” he sighed, “I used to play my keyboard for Mom… It made her smile… It never sounded like a real piano, and I was never very good…” his voice shook a bit, “But it made her smile…”
+“No, but seriously…” he sighed, “I used to play my guitar for Mom… It made her smile… It was never tuned correctly and I wasn’t very good…” his voice shook a bit, “But it made her smile…”